 In the 1970s, artist and designer Harry Turner's interest in visual anomalies in drawings made on an isometric grid led to his development of Triad impossible object designs.

 These books contain a wealth of previously unpublished work as well as a section covering published work.
-Much of the drawn art appeared in science fiction fanzines and small press works.
-There is also a record of Harry Turner's encounters with academics and others with an interest in images which appear to be drawings of real objects but are, in fact, designs that could not be built in three dimensions.
+Many of the drawings appeared in science fiction fanzines and small press editions.
+There is also a record of Harry Turner's encounters with academics and others with an interest in two-dimensional images which appear to be drawings of real objects but are, in fact, designs that could not be built in three dimensions.

 part 1 comprises:

 The Process of Discovery

 part 2 comprises: